TanishaK20/infotrixs/README.md

 Currency Converter is a command-line tool built in Java that allows users to manage their favorite currencies, view exchange rates, and convert currency amounts with ease.
 Whether you're a traveler or a finance enthusiast, this tool simplifies currency operations and makes them more accessible.

+## Prerequisites
+- **External JAR dependency for JSON handling**: You'll need an external JAR file for JSON handling.
+Replace `path/to/external.jar` with the actual path to your external JAR file.

 ## Features

 - **Add Favorite Currencies:** You can add your favorite currencies to the list for quick access.